Investigation: Heartbreak, anguish after NJ family says contractor skipped out on job

 Theckston said her accident weighed heavily on her father.

-"It broke my heart because I know it crushed him," she said.
+"It broke my heart because I know it crushed him," Theckston said.

 A month prior, doctors had diagnosed Teresa with breast cancer.
-Teresa said their father Warren, knew he needed to renovate her Gloucester City home.
+Theckston said their father knew he needed to renovate her Gloucester City home.

 "At least if I had that room built over there, I could go in there and you know, have my own space," Theckston said.

+Her father hired 4th Generation Contracting after finding the company on HomeAdvisor.

-Sherriton told Action News the two sides agreed on a $33,000 price and a handshake agreement, which is a violation of the New Jersey Home Improvement Practices Act.
+Sherriton told Action News the two sides agreed on a $33,000 price and a handshake agreement, no written contract, which is a violation of the New Jersey Home Improvement Practices Act.

-State licensing records show Paul Pierce, who owns the company, was a newly licensed contractor.
+State licensing records show Paul Pierce owns the company and that he was a newly licensed contractor.

 "And from there we never saw them again," said Sherriton.

-Not before, Warren wrote an $8,000 deposit check in September of last year.
+But not before, Warren Theckston wrote an $8,000 deposit check in September 2019.

-The permits were obtained in mid-November and they say Pierce didn't show up for the agreed-upon start date a few days later.
+The permits were obtained in mid-November and the family says Pierce didn't show up for the agreed-upon start date a few days later.

 "They took advantage of his age," Sherriton said.